 I know, the big joke in children’s ministry is that take-home papers end up on the floorboard of the car or as paper airplanes in your facility’s hallway.
 That’s why Group has transformed the traditional take-home paper in FaithWeaver to an innovative “one conversation-starter” slip–no crafts, devotions, or other things to overwhelm parents.
 It’s called FaithWeaver Family Connect, and it’s all about simple weekly faith conversation.
 Designed to either be emailed home ahead of time or handed to parents when they drop off their children, it makes “in the car” or “Sunday lunch” faith conversation easy, achievable, and powerful.

 So as God commanded in Deuteronomy, our families are talking-and yours can, too.
 As families get into their vehicles after worship, they can begin a caring faith conversation before they leave the church parking lot and continue the discussion and life application at home.
 That’s maximizing family time!

-Sharon Stratmoen is director of children and family ministry at Our Savior’s Lutheran Church in Stillwater, Minnesota.
+Sharon Stratmoen is the director of children and family ministry at Our Savior’s Lutheran Church in Stillwater, Minnesota.

-STEP 2: Strategic Family Events
+Step 2: Strategic Family Events